PS5 vs. Xbox Series X: Which console wins?

 PS5 vs Xbox Series X: Verdict

-Still, the PS5 has some virtues that the Xbox Series X does not.
-There’s a full-featured digital console, a more inventive controller, a faster SSD and — this is not to be understated — a better selection of exclusive games.
 Plus, the PS5 also offers access to next-gen virtual reality tech via the PS VR2 headset accessory.
 Currently, Microsoft does not have an equivalent VR product of its own for Xbox users.
+There are also strong rumors of a PS5 Pro refresh arriving in 2024, which could be another boost to Sony’s gaming platform.

 From having used both consoles extensively over the last few years, my gut feeling is that they have more similarities than differences, and whichever one you get should be more than sufficient to power your gaming for the next few years.
 Of course, you could always just build a gaming PC — but that’s a different story.